 “Yeah, he’s right,” Dale said.
 Then he asked, “Hey, Derek, do you have a boyfriend?”

 Paul poked Dale in his shoulder.
-“Geez, Dale, did you already forget that Derek had sealed himself in the closet?
-There’s no way he could’ve met anyone who might be a boyfriend.
+“Geez, Dale, did you already forget that Derek had sealed himself in his own closet?
+There’s no way he could’ve met anyone who might be boyfriend material.
 That’s why I think he needs to come to the GSA meeting today.”

 “We already talked about that.
 I want to finish all my homework so I can spend all evening getting my new notebook set up,” Derek said.

 “Exactly how much homework do you have for tonight?”
 Paul demanded.

 “It’s mostly Algebra 2.
 We have a bunch of equations to solve and turn in tomorrow.
-Then there’s some reading for World History, and a story to read and comment on for English 2 — but I finished that in class.
+Then there’s some reading for World History, and a story to read and comment on for English 2 — but I finished those in class.
 We’re supposed to read about the experiment we’ll do tomorrow in Biology — but I already read about it.
-What I don’t know is what homework I’ll get in my classes this afternoon.”
+What I don’t know is how much homework I’ll get in my classes this afternoon.”

 “And what classes do you have this afternoon?”

 “Fifth period I have Spanish 4, sixth I have Digital Art and Design, and seventh I have PE.”

 “Okay, you have some Algebra 2 equations to do.
 You have Rivas first period.”
 Derek nodded.
 “You know I’m in your class.”
 Derek nodded again.
 “We have nine equations to solve.
 That oughta take you maybe forty, forty-five-minutes max.
 The World History reading is a no-brainer.
-I have Zimmer for World History fourth period and he told us the reading will take about ten minutes.
+I have Zimmer for World History fourth period and he told us the reading will take about fifteen minutes.
 What about Spanish?”

 “We’re doing translations, and I think I’ll be able to finish mine in class.”